MaxiDonkey/DelphiHuggingFace/README.md

 ## Advantages of using Hugging Face Hub

 - **Time-saving:** Models are ready to use, eliminating the need to train or deploy them locally, which accelerates the development of applications.
-- **Scalability:** The Hub's infrastructure ensures automatic scaling, load balancing, and efficient caching, ideal for production applications.
+- **Scalability:** The Hub's infrastructure ensures automatic scaling, load balancing, and efficient caching.

 <br/>